 - Change the color: The background color for this card must be changed in the Basic Edits tab (the top icon on the left-hand side).
 Click Canvas Color and you’ll see a rainbow color picker.
 Select a color and adjust it with the slider.
 If you know the hex code of the color you want, you can type it into the box to the right of the color bar.
 Keep in mind that colors will vary according to the printer you choose, so don’t be surprised if the color you see on your screen is slightly different than the printed version.

 - Insert your logo: The logo on this template is composed of five different layers.
 To delete the layers, click each one and click Delete.
 But before deleting the last layer, we’re going to insert our logo.
 That way, we can be sure that it is centered properly on the card.
-To add your logo, click the Overlays tab on the left-hand side (the butterfly icon), and then click the Add your own button.
+To add your logo, click the Graphics tab on the left-hand side (the butterfly icon), and then click the Add your own button.
 Select the place where your logo is stored (ideally in Hub) and select your logo.
 It will automatically be added to your template.

 - Add your text: Change the text by clicking on a line of text.
 A text box will appear where you can type your information.
 If you want to delete a line of text, select it and click Delete.
 If you want to add a line of text, click the Add text button and position the text box where you want it on your card.